 Aquamation is a water-based alternative to flame cremation.
 It uses warm water and alkaline salts (typically potassium hydroxide or sodium hydroxide) under low pressure to accelerate the natural decomposition that water and soil would complete over a much longer timescale.
 The result, after the bones are dried and processed, is a cremated-remains powder visually similar to the output of flame cremation.

 Pet aquamation is legally uniform across the U.S., but human aquamation is not.
-Approximately 22 states have restricted or have not yet authorized human alkaline hydrolysis, while others (including California, Illinois, Colorado, Florida, and New York — wait, check your state before assuming) permit it under specific cremation-remains-disposer frameworks.
+Approximately 22 states have restricted or have not yet authorized human alkaline hydrolysis, while others (including California, Illinois, Colorado, Florida, and New York) permit it under specific cremation-remains-disposer frameworks.
 A provider offering human aquamation in one state may not be able to offer it across a state line even though the pet-side service is legal everywhere.

 For cost context, see our pet aquamation cost guide and our aquamation vs. cremation comparison.